Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 Shrubsole's dream becomes reality

-In the run-up to the final, Shrubsole's father shared a picture on Twitter of his daughter as an 11-year-old, who at the time said she wanted to play in a World Cup final at Lord's.
+Before the final, Shrubsole's father shared a picture on Twitter of his daughter as a nine-year-old, who said she wanted to play in a World Cup final at Lord's.

 The vice-captain had already hit the winning runs in the semi-final, and, in the final, lifted England when the World Cup looked to be slipping away.

+"It worked wonders for my dad's media profile," Shrubsole told BBC Sport.
+"He's not always the most sentimental.

+"You maybe have a dream, but you never actually think these things are going to happen.
+For that dream to be a reality is just amazing."

-Raut, who could have been stumped on 64, was trapped leg before before Sushma Verma was bowled by Hartley without scoring.
+Raut, who should have been stumped by Taylor on 64, was trapped lbw before Sushma Verma was bowled by Hartley without scoring.

-India needed only 33 from 39 balls with five wickets in hand, but Shrubsole, steaming in from the Pavilion End, was irresistible.
+India needed only 33 from 39 balls with five wickets in hand, but Shrubsole, charging in from the Pavilion End, was irresistible.

-The dangerous Veda Krishnamurthy miscued to Sciver, Jhulan Goswami was bowled and Shikha Pandey was run out by Shrubsole's throw from point.
+She removed the dangerous Veda Krishnamurthy, who top-edged a swipe to Sciver, bowled Jhulan Goswami and ran out Shikha Pandey from point.

-Deepti Sharma holed out for Shrubsole to complete the first five-wicket haul in a World Cup final and, although Jenny Gunn dropped a simple catch at mid-off that would have sealed victory, victory was completed when Shrubsole bowled Rajeshwari Gayakwad with the next delivery.
+Deepti Sharma spooned to Sciver at mid-wicket as Shrubsole completed the first five-wicket haul in a World Cup final and, after Gunn's error, Shrubsole cleaned up Gayakwad to seal victory in style.

 England inch to winning score